 Check the THC content on the label.

 CBD must be THC-free if it is to be used be purchased outside of a doctor’s prescription.
-As a result, make sure the online product clearly specifies that it contains no THC.
+As a result, ensure the online product specifies that it contains no THC.

 Look for CBD that has been lab-tested by a third party.